Shule Kingdom: History

-In 670 AD Shule was conquered by the Tibetan Empire.
-In 673 the Shule kingdom declared itself a vassal of the Tang, but was not reconquered by the Tang Chinese until 692 AD.
+In 670 AD, Shule was conquered by the Tibetan Empire.
+In 673, the Shule kingdom declared itself a vassal of the Tang, but was not reconquered by the Tang Chinese until 692 AD.

 It is alleged and probably untrue that Qutayba ibn Muslim in 715 attacked Kashgar.

 Kara Khanid Muslim Turks absorbed Kashgar during the Islamicisation and Turkicisation of Xinjiang.
-According to Mahmud al-Kashgari within Kashgar's vicinity, some non-Turkic languages like the Kanchaki and Sogdian were still used in some areas.
+According to Mahmud al-Kashgari, within Kashgar's vicinity, some non-Turkic languages like the Kanchaki and Sogdian were still used in some areas.
 It is believed that the Saka language group was what Kanchaki belonged to.
-It is believed that the Tarim Basin was linguistically Turkified before the end of the 11th century.
+The Tarim Basin was believed to be linguistically Turkified before the end of the 11th century.

 Economy

-As it was on the Northern Silk Road, Shule traded mostly through the Yumen Pass and the Pamir Mountains.
+As it was on the Northern Silk Road, Shule mostly traded through the Yumen Pass and the Pamir Mountains.

-The Northern Silk Road that passed through Kashgar split off into the northern Tarim Basin route which ran from Kashgar over Aksu, Kucha, Korla, through the Iron Gate Pass, over Karasahr, Jiaohe, Turpan, Gaochang and Kumul to Anxi.
+The Northern Silk Road that passed through Kashgar split off into the northern Tarim Basin route, which ran from Kashgar over Aksu, Kucha, Korla, through the Iron Gate Pass, over Karasahr, Jiaohe, Turpan, Gaochang and Kumul to Anxi.
 The southern Tarim Basin route ran from Kashgar over Yarkant, Karghalik, Pishan, Khotan, Keriya, Niya, Qarqan, Qarkilik, Miran and Dunhuang to Anxi.

+Genetics

+Paternal haplogroups

+Saka Shule had predominantly haplogroup Q1a, with R1a and N1a also present.

+Maternal haplogroups

+Among the maternal haplogroups were H14a, H13a, U2e, U5a, M3a, D4j, C4a.

+Autosomal DNA

+Genetically, the Saka Shule appear to be descended from steppe pastoralists associated with the Andronovo/Sintasha and Afanasevo cultures, but with significant contributions from other populations such as the bmac, Baikal HG and local Tarim mummies.
+During the Iron Age, the region received genetic flow from the Central Asian Saka.
+There is also a minor contribution from the Yellow farmer and AASI.